hci-lab-um/heuristics-for-test-tool-design/Activities/Business-cases.md

-# making a Business Case and ROI
+# Making a Business Case and ROI

 Make an initial business case for the tool, including a Return on Investment (ROI) calculation, for one example see the Test Automation Patterns wiki on [Test Automation Business Case](https://testautomationpatterns.org/wiki/index.php/TEST_AUTOMATION_BUSINESS_CASE).